antofic/GraphCodable/README.md

 GraphCodable:
 - saves all type information;
 - supports reference types inheritance;
-- never duplicates the same object (as defined by ObjectIdentifier) during the decoding process;
+- never duplicates the same object (as defined by ObjectIdentifier);
+- in other words, it preserves the structure (the directed graph) of your data unaltered during encoding and decoding;
 - is fully type checked at compile time (*);
 - supports keyed and unkeyed coding, also employed simultaneously in the same type;
 - supports conditional encoding;
+- implements an userInfo dictionary;
 - implements a type version system;
 - implements a type substitution system during decode;